A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Validation and extensions

 \subsection{Neural architecture sculpting}

-We have shown that the signal propagation perspective enables pruning of networks at initialization, even without supervision.
-This sparks curiosity of whether pruning needs to be limited to pre-shaped architectures.
-In other words, what if pruning starts with a bulky network and is treated as \emph{sculpting} an archiecture?
-To seek for an answer, we conduct the following experiments: we take a popular pre-designed architecture (ResNet20) as a base network, and consider a range of variants that are originally bigger than the base model, but pruned to have the same number of parameters as the base dense network.
-Specifically, we consider the following {\em equivalents}: {\bf (1)} the same number of residual blocks, but with larger widths; {\bf (2)} a reduced number of residual blocks with larger widths; {\bf (3)} a larger residual block and the same width.
+We have shown that pruning at initialization, even when no supervision is provided, can be effective based on the signal propagation perspective.
+This begs the question of whether pruning needs to be limited to pre-shaped architectures or not.
+In other words, what if pruning is applied to an arbitrarily bulky network and is treated as \emph{sculpting} an architecture?
+In order to find out, we conduct the following experiments: we take a popular pre-designed architecture (ResNet20 in~\citet{he2016deep}) as a base network, and consider a range of variants that are originally bigger than the base model, but pruned to have the same number of parameters as the base dense network.
+Specifically, we consider the following equivalents: {\bf (1)} the same number of residual blocks, but with larger widths; {\bf (2)} a reduced number of residual blocks with larger widths; {\bf (3)} a larger residual block and the same width (see Table~\ref{tab:arch-sculpt-detail} in Appendix~\ref{sec:setting} for details).
 The results are presented in Figure~\ref{fig:nas}.

-Overall, the sparse equivalents record lower generalization errors than the dense base model.
-Notice that some models are pruned to extreme sparsity levels (\eg, Equivalent 1 pruned for $\bar{\kappa}=98.4$\%).
-This result is well aligned with recent research findings in~\cite{kalchbrenner2018efficient}: large sparse networks outperform the small dense network counterpart, and with a dedicated implementation for sparsity, large sparse models can even enjoy a similar computational efficiency as the small dense model in practice.
-We further note that unlike previous works, the sparse networks are discovered by sculpting, without pretraining nor supervision.
+Overall, the sparse equivalents record lower errors than the dense base model.
+Notice that some models are extremely sparse (\eg, Equivalent 1 pruned for $\bar{\kappa}=98.4$\%).
+While all networks have the same number of parameters, discovered sparse equivalents outperform the dense reference network.
+This result is well aligned with recent findings in~\cite{kalchbrenner2018efficient}: large sparse networks can outperform their small dense counterpart, while enjoying increased computational and memory efficiency via a dedicated implementation for sparsity in practice.
+Also, it seems that pruning wider networks tends to be more effective in producing a better model than pruning deeper ones (\eg, Equivalent 1 vs. Equivalent 3).
+We further note that unlike existing prior works, the sparse networks are discovered by sculpting arbitrarily-designed architecture, without pretraining nor supervision.